dan9418/play-what-beta/README.md

 *Play What* is a configurable, extensible music theory visualization tool and React component library.

+For interactive documentation and demos, see my [sample project site](https://dan9418.github.io/play-what-sample/).

 ## Features

 - Built-in presets for Chords, Scales, Modes, and Roman Numerals